johnnyfortner/Multiplayer-Web-App/README.md

 # Multiplayer-Web-App
-This is the proof of concept
+This is a proof of concept